islalowe/islalowe.github.io/_tabs/outside.md

 [Strava Activity](https://www.strava.com/activities/18645779459)

 Absolute Serenity Now is a newish 12-pitch sport climb, that Peter and I started at 2pm.
-We swung leads or simul-climbed to cut down on time and finished in under 5 hours. however, the approach was longer than we expected and the walk-off involved steep veggie belays that took an additional two hours.
+We swung leads or simul-climbed to cut down on time and finished in under 5 hours.
+However, the approach was longer than we expected and the walk-off involved steep veggie belays that took an additional two hours.

 <img src="https://islalowe.github.io/assets/img/top_of_serenity.jpeg" width="500" alt="Finished with Veggie Belay">